 Mobility

-To reduce CO2 emissions the city is working on changing the modal split and people’s behaviour by creating a robust transport system.
-This includes infrastructure for electric cars and a new bus rapid transit system that will lead to major improvements in the capacity and efficiency of the city’s public transport system.
+Reykjavik introduced the 15 min neighbourhood back in 2014 that is still actual.
+The city has a Sustainable Urban Mobility Plan and is investing significantly in green mobility infrastructure including several multi-modal mobility hubs.
+More resources will be allocated in public health within the mobility fields.
+To reduce CO2 emissions the city is working on shifting the modal split and public´s behaviour by advancing the transport system.
+This includes infrastructure for electric cars and a new bus rapid transit system, Borgarlínan, that will lead to major improvements in the capacity and efficiency of the city’s public transport system.

 Developing very energy efficient districts